 Stretch the versatility of your clothes by reworking them for each season.
-Your favourite sweatshirt can be paired with sneaks and long jeans in the winter or be worn with shorts and sandals on a cool summer evening.
+Your favourite sweatshirt can be paired with sneakers and long jeans in the winter or worn with shorts and sandals on a cool summer evening.

 Let’s go leggings